-As of August 31, 2006, we had approximately \$122.6 million aggregate principal amount of our 2008 convertible notes outstanding that bear interest at an annual rate of 41⁄2%.
+As of September 30, 2006, we had approximately \$122.6 million aggregate principal amount of our 2008 convertible notes outstanding that bear interest at an annual rate of 41⁄2%.
 Interest is payable on January 1 and July 1 of each year.
-Accrued and unpaid interest on the 2008 convertible notes was approximately \$935,000 as of August 31, 2006.
+Accrued and unpaid interest on the 2008 convertible notes was approximately \$1.4 million as of September 30, 2006.
 The holders may convert all or a portion of the 2008 convertible notes into common stock at any time on or before July 1, 2008 at a conversion price of \$70.98 per share, subject to adjustment in certain events.
 The 2008 convertible notes are subordinated to all existing and future senior indebtedness.

 Since July 7, 2004, we have had the right to redeem any or all of the 2008 convertible notes at specified redemption prices, plus accrued and unpaid interest to the day preceding the redemption date.
 The 2008 convertible notes will mature on July 1, 2008 unless earlier converted, redeemed at our option or redeemed at the option of the noteholder upon a fundamental change, as described in the indenture for the 2008 convertible notes.
 Neither we nor any of our subsidiaries are subject to any financial covenants under the 2008 convertible notes indenture.
-In addition, neither we nor any of our subsidiaries are restricted under the 2008 convertible notes indenture for issuing or repurchasing our securities.
+In addition, neither we nor any of our subsidiaries are restricted under the 2008 convertible notes indenture from paying dividends, incurring debt or issuing or repurchasing our securities.